 Often an epilogue takes place sometime in the future from the last chapter.

-if the book is part of a series, the epilogue may raise new questions or hint at what is to come.
-A technique is known as a ‘Hook’.
+If the book is part of a series, the epilogue may raise new questions or hint at what is to come.
+A technique known as a ‘Hook’.

 Conclusion (for nonfiction)